Working with Public Health Berkshire, we conducted insight research to inform a campaign to encourage adherence to COVID-19 guidance.More +

 We created a brand and campaign which combined a friendly, motivational and supportive tone of voice with a simple, fun, illustrative style.
 We used language which inspires action in the public while being encouraging and positive in its proposal.

-Across the campaign 'the 5 acts' are always clear, consistent and concise, but should never seem accusation or too authoritative.
+Across the campaign 'the 5 acts' are always clear, consistent and concise, but should never seem accusative or too authoritative.
 We wanted to maintain a positive tone, which shows appreciation for the public's support, creating a sense of community - we're all one big team 'Let's do this together'.

 The 'Let's do this together' brand has been adopted for use by partners to push acts relevant to their organisations by using the lock-up style logo and supporting assets.
 The brand has also been used to support messaging outside of the '5 acts' to build upon the feeling of community and encourage the public to continue supporting their community and NHS.